koombea/KoombeaLoader/README.md

 ###Manually
 * Download this project.
+* Compile the framework
-* Import the KoombeaLoader Framework to your project.
+* Import the KoombeaLoader framework to your project.

 ##Usage